rorcde/rodrigo_rivera_com/pages/about.md

     caption: Rodrigo entreneurially active in Indonesia
 ---

 Rodrigo Rivera is a proven tech executive and nascent academic with numerous years of experience in managing analytics, data science, and machine learning.
-He has expertise leading management teams in data-driven decision making and in identifying market opportunities to drive revenues and profits in alignment with corporate needs leveraging machine learning.
+He has expertise leading technical teams in data-driven decision making and in identifying market opportunities to drive revenues and profits in alignment with corporate needs by leveraging machine learning.

 As a tech manager, his expertise lies in developing machine-learning software with an emphasis on growing revenue, market share, and brand footprint in highly competitive environments.